davisriedel/obsidian-typewriter-mode/README.md

 ## Installation

-To install community plugins make sure _safe mode_ is turned off in Obsidian's settings.
+To install community plugins, make sure _safe mode_ is turned off in Obsidian's settings.

 ### Obsidian

 You can install this plugin within Obsidian by doing the following:

 - Go to Settings > Community Plugins > Browse
-- Search for "Typewriter Mode"
+- Search for “Typewriter Mode”
 - Click Install
 - Click Enable

 ### Manual

-1. Download the latest Release from the Releases section of the GitHub Repository
+1. Download the latest release from GitHub: [https://github.com/davisriedel/obsidian-typewriter-mode/releases](https://github.com/davisriedel/obsidian-typewriter-mode/releases)
 2. Extract the plugin folder from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/`. _Note: On some machines, the `.obsidian` folder may be hidden.
 On macOS, you should be able to press `Command+Shift+Dot` to show the folder in Finder._
-3. Reload Obsidian
+3. Force reload Obsidian

 ### Beta Versions With BRAT